AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-adwords.md

 1. Go to the Connections page under **Manage Data > Integrations**.
 1. Click **Add Integration**, located on the upper-right side of the screen.
 1. Click the **Google Adwords** icon.
 This will open the Google Adwords credentials page.
 1. Enter your Google Analytics credentials.
-Upon completion of the authorization process, you will be redirected back to MBI.
+Upon completion of the authorization process, you will be redirected back to [!DNL MBI].
 1. A list of profile IDs will display.
-Check the profiles you want to connect to MBI.
+Check the profiles you want to connect to [!DNL MBI].

      ![](../../../assets/cnnct-profile.png){: width="400"}